-CCIR expects protection of confidentiality of personal information policies and procedures adopted by insurers or intermediaries to reflect best practices in this area and ensure compliance with legislation relating to privacy protection.
+CCIR and CISRO expect protection of confidentiality of personal information policies and procedures adopted by Insurers or Intermediaries to reflect best practices in this area and ensure compliance with legislation relating to privacy protection.

-Theft, loss or inappropriate use of personal information obtained from customers represents a risk to customers and a threat to the reputation of organizations.
+Theft, loss or inappropriate use of personal information obtained from Customers represents a risk to Customers and a threat to the reputation of Organizations.

-The protection of personal information is a key issue for insurers and intermediaries.
-The sustainability of their operations depends, among others, on public confidence in this regard.
+The protection of personal information is a key issue for Insurers and Intermediaries.
+The sustainability of their operations depends, among others things, on public confidence in this regard.
 Customers expect their information to remain confidential and be handled accordingly.

-- Provide their customers with a level of comfort regarding the security of their personal information. - Have sufficient safeguards in place to protect the privacy of personal information on customers. - Have appropriate policies and procedures in place.
-Examples of areas that might be covered include: - ensuring that the board and senior management are aware of the challenges relating to protecting the privacy of customers' personal information; - demonstrating that privacy protection is part of the organization's culture and strategy, through measures such as training to employees that promotes awareness of internal and external requirements on this subject; and - implementing internal control mechanisms that support the objectives of protecting the privacy of personal information on customers and assess the risks associated with potential failure to protect the privacy of personal information.
+- Provide their Customers with a level of comfort regarding the security of their personal information. - Have sufficient safeguards in place to protect the privacy of personal information on Customers. - Have appropriate policies and procedures in place.
+Examples of areas that might be covered include: - ensuring that the board and senior management are aware of the challenges relating to protecting the privacy of Customers' personal information; - demonstrating that privacy protection is part of the organization's culture and strategy, through measures such as training of employees that promotes awareness of internal and external requirements on this subject; and - o implementing internal control mechanisms that support the objectives of protecting the privacy of personal information on Customers and assess the risks associated with potential failure to protect the privacy of personal information.